Private, In-Home Tutoring in Lower Township, New Jersey

-Lower Township District Curriculum Used in Our In-Home Tutoring Programs
+Lower Township District and Curriculum

 There are two public school districts serving the students of Lower Township, New Jersey.
 Students in kindergarten through 6th grade attend the Lower Township Elementary School District.
 Students in grades 7-12 attend the Lower Cape May Regional School District.
 Together, these districts provide a comprehensive K-12 education, with an emphasis on producing graduates that are responsible, caring, knowledgeable citizens who are prepared to make positive contributions to society.
 This mission is accomplished through strong community and parental involvement, unique learning opportunities and rigorous standards for student learning.